Rebuilding a paramotor

 Minari main bearing frozen on crankshaft

-An ordinary wheel puller may be used to push the crankshaft out from the other crankcase half.
+The crankcase splitter or an ordinary wheel puller may be used to push the crankshaft out from the other half.

 Removing a Minari cranshaft from the crankcase